 - If presenting work outside of the artist’s Nation, please provide reasons for doing so.

-Visit Resources (*create a link to Resources page) to download the guide for the Fulmer Award in First Nations Art program, “Tips for a Compelling Nomination.”
+Visit Resources to download the guide for the Fulmer Award in First Nations Art program, “Tips for a Compelling Nomination”.

 - All nominations are valid for three years including the first year of nomination and two subsequent years and can be updated annually throughout the process.